QRIS: History

 Before Bank Indonesia implemented the standard, QR codes used by different mobile payment services were exclusive to each service; a QR code issued by one service could not be used by another.
 On 16 August 2019, following the ratification of Board of Governor Decree No. 21/18/PADG/2019 regarding the Implementation of the Quick Response Code National Standard for Payment Purposes, BI announced the integration of cashless payment methods and services.
 This standard, named Quick Response Code Indonesia Standard (QRIS), was launched on the 74th anniversary of Indonesia's Independence Day.
 Payment services were required to implement QRIS by 1 January 2020.

 At the start of COVID-19 pandemic in Indonesia, many small and large businesses in Indonesia registered their stores to obtain a QRIS-compliant QR code to accommodate increasing demand for online transactions to reduce the spread of COVID-19 from banknotes and coins.
 The Secretary of the Indonesian Ministry of Cooperatives and SMEs, Rully Indrawan, stated that by using QRIS, merchants "… could develop their credit profile, which in turn would increase their chance to get funding loans. … Each transaction can also be documented and directly transferred to merchant's bank account, which helps prevent theft and distribution of counterfeit money."

 According to Bank Indonesia, by October 2020, QRIS had been implemented by 3.6 million small and micro businesses in Indonesia.
 QRIS has also been implemented in several tourist attractions and public transport ticketing apps.

 By October 2023, the number of QRIS merchants had reached 29.6 million, along with 43.44 million users, with 92% of the merchants being MSMEs.

-On March 2025, an NFC-based QRIS payment system, branded as QRIS Tap, was launched by Bank Indonesia.
+In March 2025, an NFC-based QRIS payment system, branded as QRIS Tap, was launched by Bank Indonesia.
 The standard was developed to improve the slow transaction speed of QR code payments.
 QRIS Tap was initially available to Android phones, with iOS support planned in the future.